-That was John the Baptist, he didn't get it.
+That was John the Baptist.
+He didn't get it.
 Why am I here?
 Why doesn't the Messiah come and set me free?
 I mean, doesn't it say in Isaiah 61 that when He comes He will set the prisoners free?
-Isn't the saints who come out of prison and the ungodly who go in?
+Isn't it the saints who come out of prison and the ungodly who go in?
 What's wrong with this picture?

 Messiah wasn't doing what everybody thought He would do, which was knock off the Romans, right?
-First there would be a military movement on Messiah's part in which He would massacre the Romans, it would set Israel free from Roman occupation.
+First there would be a military movement on Messiah's part in which He would massacre the Romans.
+It would set Israel free from Roman occupation.
 Then there would be the great society would come.
 Abrahamic blessing would flood the land.
-There would be a welfare state, free food for everybody...health, wealth, prosperity, the whole business.
-All the wicked people will be thrown out.
-All of the apostate people would be judged by God in a day of the Lord kind of holocaust.
-And the glory of the Kingdom would fill the earth and everybody would come to Israel and the desert would blossom like a rose and there would be a river opened from Jerusalem flowing east, and the lion would lie down with the lamb and everything the prophet said about the glories of the Kingdom would come to pass.
+There would be a welfare state, free food for everybody, health, wealth, prosperity, the whole business.
+All the wicked people would be thrown out.
+All of the apostate people would be judged by God in a Day of the Lord kind of holocaust.
+And the glory of the kingdom would fill the earth and everybody would come to Israel and the desert would blossom like a rose and there would be a river opened from Jerusalem flowing east, and the lion would lie down with the lamb and everything the prophet said about the glories of the kingdom would come to pass.
 And David's greater Son would sit on the throne and He would reign and rule and all nations would be subject to them and Israel would be the glory of God on earth.

 They had it all figured out.
-But it was because of these popular conceptions that they had so much doubt and Jesus didn't do that.
-They couldn't figure out...why doesn't He knock off the Romans?
+But it was because of these popular conceptions that they had so much doubt when Jesus didn't do that.
+They couldn't figure out, why doesn't He knock off the Romans?
 Why is He being constantly victimized by these Jewish leaders?

 But Satan was tempting Jesus to do what the people expected a Messiah to do.
 And He wouldn't do it.
 If you make all those ridiculous promises, you're going to program people for doubt.
 They buy into that expectation and it doesn't happen.
 Let me tell you, evangelical churches are strewn with the wreckage of people who believed that and shattered whatever faith they may have had.